• Skip to primary navigation

 To celebrate the paperback launch of her memoir with recipes, Everything is Under Control, I had the honor of being coached by Phyllis on how to make an epic salad on her Instagram Live back in April.
 When we ate the salad for dinner, my family easily agreed that it was the best one I’ve ever made.

 Because we freestyled the salad with ingredients I had in my kitchen, there is no recipe.
 Still, I wanted to share one of her tried-and-true magical salad recipes with my readers, and thankfully, Phyllis gave me permission to share the Avocado Bowls with Garlic Anchovy Dressing from her memoir.
-The interplay of flavors and textures tastes truly amazing—I’d eat a salad everyday if it was one of Phyllis’s recipes.
+The interplay of flavors and textures in this easy avocado salad tastes truly amazing—I’d eat a salad everyday if it was one of Phyllis’s recipes.

 A side shot of avocado salad with garlic anchovy vinaigrette and topped with fresh herbs